ThePhoenix10/PongAICoach/README.md

-# PongAI
+# PongAI Coach

-**A table-tennis analysis system that detects rallies and shots from body movement alone, built toward an AI coach that gives technique feedback.**
+**The web application built on KINESIS**, a research framework that detects rallies and shots from body movement alone, built toward an AI coach that gives technique feedback.

 Status: Phase 1 and Phase 2 complete and validated.
 Phase 2.5 (3D pose) is next.
 Last updated 7 September 2026.

+> **Naming note:** KINESIS is the underlying research framework and pipeline (detection, classification, kinematics, rally structure) described in the accompanying paper.
+PongAI Coach is the public web application built on top of it.
+This repository contains both.

 ![KINESIS applied to a real match: extracted skeletons overlaid on the sideline video, with detected match state ("Between rallies") and classified stroke family ("Control") shown live.](live_demo.png)